NovawareNL/Changes/README.md

  - You can browse through content versions + associated changes.

 **How to install:**

-Simply copy the App_Plugins and ContentApps folder to your Umbraco 8 Umbraco.Web.Ui project and have fun!
+Simply copy the App_Plugins and ContentApps folder to your Umbraco 8 Umbraco.Web.UI project and have fun!